mvishiu11/Speech2Text/README.md

 ## Asynchronous Processing

-The Speech-to-Text API handles audio file translations asynchronously, providing a more efficient way to manage multiple translation requests.
+The Speech-to-Text API uses a queue which processes translation requests made asynchronously, thus providing a more efficient way to manage multiple translation requests.
 This is particularly beneficial when dealing with a high volume of requests or large audio files.
+The queue is currently implemented using Pythons in-built `queue` type, and it is defined locally in the `app.py` file.
+The queue is limited to 3 concurrent translation tasks for ease of testing, but this limit will be made configurable in the future.
+Due to this implementation, there are some extra steps involved in using the API, which are described below.
+I know it may seem like an overkill, but trust me it has a purpose.

 ### Submitting Translation Requests